-Patton Park the is the second largest city park with the most features.
+Patton Park, the second largest city park with the most features.
 The park's keystone is Patton Pool, the most visited park feature in the city.
 It offers something for everyone from a playground to walking trails and sport courts.
-It also features the only public skate park in Hendersonville and Henderson County.
+It also features the only public skate park in Hendersonville.
 The current conditions reveal a need for improvements to wayfinding signage, and the pool and basketball court facilities are in need of renovation to keep up to code and meet community expectations.